 After more than 60 years in service the by now redundant Brussels 96 was withdrawn around 1975 and was acquired by the West Yorkshire Transport Museum at Bradford in 1987 where it remained for a time.
 It was bought by the Tramway Museum Society in 1995, one of the main justifications being that it was an authentic Brill tramcar; an added bonus was that it very closely resembled the former Leeds Brill snowbrooms.

 The tramcar was always intended as a static exhibit and, in view of its historical significance, it was decided to restore number 96 as far as possible (cosmetically at least) to its ‘as new’ condition so that it could appear as a J.G.
 Brill ‘showroom’ exhibit as part of the 1905 Trade Exhibition that formed the main display in the Great Exhibition Hall at the time.

 Number 96 remains on display in ‘showroom’ condition and has never run at Crich.
-However, its sister car – Brussels 95, which dates from around the same era, has also been preserved and this one has operated again in Brussels under its own power at least once in October 2012.
+However, its sister car – Brussels 95, which dates from around the same era – has also been preserved and this one has operated again under its own power at least once, in Brussels, in October 2012.
 This tramcar, which preserves the modifications that 96 exhibited when it first arrived at Crich, can be seen at the Brussels Transport Museum.